History of Haitian nationality and citizenship: Present-day citizenship

 All citizenship laws in effect today are from the Constitution of Haiti ratified in 1987.

 Haitian citizenship media

 Standing descent

-A child, regardless of where they are born, is considered Haitian if either their mother or father is a native-born citizen of Haiti.
+A child, regardless of where they are born, is considered Haitian if both parents are native-born citizen of Haiti.

 Standing naturalization

 Naturalization is possible, yet can only be obtained after a continuous period of Haitian residence for five years.
 A naturalized citizen has the right to vote, but is not eligible to hold public office until five years after their date of naturalization, excluding those offices reserved for native-born Haitians by Constitutional law.

 Dual citizenship

 In recent years, there has been discussion about a constitutional amendment to change Haiti's stance against dual nationality; yet while feelings have begun to lean towards acceptance of dual citizenship, policy has yet to change.
 Legally, the 1987 constitution still stands, which states, "Dual Haitian and foreign nationality is in no case permitted."
 The constitution also automatically negates Haitian citizenship with the acquisition of foreign citizenship, which strongly affects today's Haitian diaspora.

 However, there is an exception.
 A child with Haitian parents born outside of Haiti may dually acquire the citizenship of their birth country.
-At the age of eighteen, the child must renounce one of their nationalities.
+At the age of 18, the child must renounce one of their nationalities.